darmuh/TerminalStuff/README.md

  - Please feel free to request changes or new features at my github [here](https://github.com/darmuh/TerminalStuff)
  - Also please report any bugs you find there as well.
  - If you're not a fan of GitHub, I'm also fairly active on the LethalCompany Modding Discord managed by Thunderstore.
 I post updates on WIP features there whenever i'm messing with something new.
+ - Please report compatibility issues when you find them, it's not difficult for me to resolve these issues but I have to know about them.

 ### Work for future updates
  - keybind to use radio while at the terminal (might run into issues with other mods here)
- - Help command to show info on other commands, eg. "help fcolor"
+ - Help/Info command to show info on other commands, eg. "info fcolor"
  - minimap/minicams/overlay: Configuration options to make these purchasable upgrades.
 Not highly desired but I think it'd be nice to have the option.
  - ~~minimap/minicams/overlay: Configurable Opacity levels for these.~~
  - more custom configurable keywords